maxwolf621/SpringNote/Hibernate/HibernateOneToOne.md

 }
 ```
 - `@Temproal`
-    > Must be sured with `util.Data` field to sepcify the acutial SQL type of the column
+    > Must be sure with `util.Data` field to specify the actual SQL type of the column